paritytech/substrate-api-sidecar/README.md

 -   `SAS_SUBSTRATE_WS_URL`: WebSocket URL to which the RPC proxy will attempt to connect to, defaults to `ws://127.0.0.1:9944`.
--   `SAS_SUBSTRATE_PARENT_VERSION`: always use the version of the parent block to set metadata for scale decoding. `on` means always fetch and use the parent blocks metadata, while `off` means _only_ fetch and use the parent blocks metadata for the blocks with hashes specified in `config/setCodeBlocks.ts`.
-Fetching and using the parent blocks metadata will have a slight time penalty, but will guarantee that extrinsics within a block that executed a runtime upgrade with `set_code` are always decoded correctly.
+-   `SAS_SUBSTRATE_PARENT_VERSION`: always use the version of the parent block to set metadata for scale decoding. `on` means always fetch and use the parent block's metadata, while `off` means _only_ fetch and use the parent blocks metadata for the blocks with hashes specified in `config/setCodeBlocks.ts`.
+Fetching and using the parent block's metadata will have a slight time penalty, but will guarantee that extrinsics within a block that executed a runtime upgrade with `set_code` are always decoded correctly.
 Defaults to `off`.
 Note: for chains that use the `scheduler` pallet to do runtime upgrades, it is very unlikely this will be an issue as